-MUFG and its subsidiaries are not responsible for any statement or information contained in this document.
-Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
-Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.
+Apart from First State Investments, neither the MUFG ("the Group") nor any of its subsidiaries are responsible for any statement or information contained in this document.
+Neither the Group nor any of its subsidiaries guarantee the performance of any fund or the repayment of capital by any fund.
+Investments in a fund are not deposits or other liabilities of the Group or its subsidiaries, and the fund is subject to investment risk, including loss of income and capital invested.